 - Book of Leaves – Delighted we have our very own Irish eco podcast.
 It’s a great way to find out what’s going on in our own little Island.

 - People Fixing the World (UK – review of initiatives to solve environmental and social issues, focusing on assessing their success)

 - Green Dreamer (USA – insightful chats with people working in the sphere of sustainability.
 Info be a bit depressing at times but it’s reality and it’s very informative)

 - What on Earth (UK – well produced interviews with informed individuals on particular aspects of sustainable living.

-Blogs / Vlogs
+Sustainable Living Blogs / Vlogs / Websites

 Personally I don’t do Vlogs because I don’t have a lifestyle that lends itself to watching videos.
 Reading text is more my thing.
-I am actually subscribed to about 20-30 blogs and it was hard to whittle the list down for this blog post so I settled on 3 criteria for inclusion; I must learn something new them, they must be well researched and they must be inspiring – for me that tends to be visually appealing.
+I am actually subscribed to about 20-30 blogs and it was hard to whittle the list down for this article so I settled on 3 criteria for inclusion; I must learn something new them, they must be well researched and they must be inspiring – for me that tends to be visually appealing.